ElvinLit/Risk-Based-Games-Optimizer/README.md

 # GameTheoryAnalysis
 Web App that simulates data-centric or probability-based strategies for popular games, visualizing their returns and optimizing parameters.
+Currently holds support for Blackjack and Roulette.
+Contains a Jupyter Notebook for a compressed version of Blackjack strategy analysis.

 ## Team Members
 1. Elvin Li